Email & SMS marketing so good, it’s boring

 4. Block traffic from specific countries

-This is a bit more drastic option, but is used by many top websites to avoid spam traffic.
+This is a bit more of a drastic option, but many top websites use it to avoid spam traffic.
 You can simply block traffic from certain countries to avoid spam signups if they meet the following conditions:

 There are a few ways to get this done.
 First, on a view level, you can filter out spam traffic from specific countries in Google Analytics.
-Simply go to your Admin tab, click Filters>New Filter and you’ll be able to block countries.
+Simply go to your Admin tab, click Filters > Create New Filter, and you’ll be able to block certain countries:

-You can also block countries in various ways, such as using .htaccess, with information from the country IP blocks list.
+You can also block countries in various ways, such as using .htaccess, with information from the country IP block list.

 5. Use a third-party app